|

 the ship for long.
 Boiling was done in lead pans - an example of which

 can be seen in Nantwich Museum.
-(You can read more about the salt ship

-It was while I was taking photographs for the museum's website (in my
+It was while I was taking photographs for the museum's website, in my

 what happened, that I was privileged to see the moment of rediscovered

-history earlier this month.
-A team of archaeolgists from Earthworks
+A team of archaeologists from Earthworks

 Archaeological Services from Ewloe, Flintshire, had moved on to a site that was then a car park,

-the soil. |
+the soil.

 At this point I should pay tribute to the three Schofield Brothers who

-own the adjacent Curshaw's cafe, bar, eaterie
+own the adjacent cafe, bar, eaterie

 as The Cheshire Cat - a restaurant at one time owned by the brothers' uncle,

 William (Bill) Schofield.
-It later became a nightclub called Korky's.
-The brothers
+It later became a

 community-spirited enough to let the archaeologists take a look first.

-And so it was that on a Monday morning early in January that a group of
+And so it was that on a Monday

-pouring rain and watched as a large crane lifted the 2.3-tonne salt ship
+officials and the general public stood in the pouring rain and watched as a large crane lifted the

 from an eight-foot deep hole in the ground and placed it gently on the

-back of a low loader on which a bed of sand
+back of a low loader on which a bed of sand had been laid.

-From his vantage point in the cab of the crane, the crane driver watched as
+From his vantage point in the

-the hook was attached with slings to the ship "It weighs
+slings to the salt ship.
+"It weighs

-over a tonne," he said, watching the scale in his cab
+over a tonne," he said, watching the scale in his cab as the crane

-as the crane took the strain.
-"Two tonnes . . .
-Two point three tonnes."
-The timber structure was then swung effortlessly (below) on to
+the strain.
+Then, "Two tonnes . . .
+Two point three |

 |